Relieve stomach discomforts, curb sugar cravings, ease anxiety and boost your energy by healing yeast infections in menopause!

 It’s easy to make these herbs part of our life.
 We can include them in our meal preps, make teas, tinctures and homemade remedies out from them.

 These herbs have powerful anti-fungal, antibacterial, anti-inflammatory and antioxidant properties.
 They also work to detoxify the gut, making sure that bacteria inside is regulated.
-Candida can build resistance easily, so you might want to alternately use these herbs.
+Candida can build resistance easily, so you might want to use these herbs alternately.

 Hygiene is also very important.
 Revamp your routine and see what works for you.
-Stress is a very important thing to focus on.
+Stress is an essential thing to focus on.
 Make sure to do some stress relief techniques.
 This may include yoga and meditation, walking, gardening, strolling or whatever makes you happy and rejuvenated!

 This is the “rebuilding” phase of your quest to get rid of candida overgrowth in menopause for good!
 Once you’ve followed everything above, make sure to restore and reinforce good bacteria, especially in your gut.